-The File menu contains most basic file functionality: $File \to Open$ for opening a Cytoscape session file; $File \to New$ for creating a new network, either blank for editing, or from an existing network; $File \to Save$ for saving a session file; $File \to Import$ for importing data such as networks and data; and $File \to Export$ for exporting data and images. $File \to Export \to Network View$ as Graphics lets you export the network in either JPEG, PDF, PNG, Post Script or SVG format.
+The File menu contains most basic file functionality: File \rightarrow Open for opening a Cytoscape session file; File \rightarrow New for creating a new network, either blank for editing, or from an existing network; File \rightarrow Save for saving a session file; File \rightarrow Import for importing data such as networks and tables; and File \rightarrow Export for exporting data.
+File \rightarrow Export as Image lets you export the network in either JPEG, PDF, PNG, PostScript or SVG format.
+File \rightarrow Export as Web Page lets you export the entire session or a single network as a Web page using Cytoscape.js.